IntroductionBack to Top

 The Ultra Tonic pickup addresses the two common drawbacks associated with UST’s and SBT’s:

-- An additional transducer is supplied to double-up on the 1st string
+- An additional transducer is supplied to double-up on the 1st string, resulting in improved volume

 - A small, endpin jack-attached, user configurable circuit board in conjunction with a (larger) 5th disc supplies onboard feedback suppression